Stocks waver as Wall Street braces for big hike in rates - KESQ

 “The Fed probably needs to temper people’s expectations about what they can do,” he said.

-It remains higher than the 10-year yield, which stood at 2.95% from late Tuesday.
-That’s a relatively rare ocurrence, and some investors see it as an ominous signal of a potential recession.
+It remains higher than the 10-year yield, which stood at 2.92%, down slightly from 2.95% from late Tuesday.
+That’s a relatively rare occurrence, and some investors see it as an ominous signal of a potential recession.

 The inflation data also sent immediate jolts into stock markets across Europe and for gold, with prices for all of them weakening after the report’s release.